-Send a letter to the Office of Student Records which must include the following:
+Letters requesting a transcript must be sent to the Office of Student Records and must include the following:

-- The name and address for the transcript to be sent - Your name when you attended MVSU - Your date of birth - Your student number or social security number - Approximate dates of attendance and/or date degree was conferred

-- Indicate if your transcript should be sent NOW or after the grades for current semester are posted or after graduation and degree is posted - If paid by credit card via telephone, list the receipt number. - The student's signature is required for the request to be processed. - A picture identification is required to pick up a transcript. - A written, signed authorization is required for a transcript to be requested or picked up by someone other than the person whose name is listed on the transcript.
+- The name and address for the transcript to be sent - Your name when you attended MVSU - Your date of birth - Your student number or social security number - Approximate dates of attendance and/or date degree was conferred - Indicate if your transcript should be sent NOW or after the grades for current semester are posted or after graduation and degree is posted - If paid by credit card via telephone, list the receipt number. - The student's signature is required for the request to be processed. - A picture identification is required to pick up a transcript. - A written, signed authorization is required for a transcript to be requested or picked up by someone other than the person whose name is listed on the transcript.